CodeMacrocosm/Frontend-Interviews-Roadmap/README.md

 - **YouTube Channels:** [The Net Ninja](https://www.youtube.com/c/TheNetNinja)
 - **Projects:** Optimize project performance using tools like Lighthouse and collaborate on a project using GitHub or GitLab. 🤝

+Absolutely!
+Here are the additional tips added to the job search and interview preparation section:

 ### Month 5: Job Search and Interview Preparation 🌐🤝